PJohannessen/lonesomecrowdedweb.com/content/reading.md

 1. The Shining, by Stephen King 🎧
 1. The Big Sleep, by Raymond Chandler 🎧
 1. Murder on the Orient Express, by Agatha Christie 🎧
-1. You're Never Weird on the Internet , by Felicia Day 🎧
+1. You're Never Weird on the Internet, by Felicia Day 🎧
 1. Algorithms to Live By: The Computer Science of Human Decisions, by Brian Christian, Tom Griffiths 🎧

 ### 2015